near/docs/docs/tutorials/contracts/nfts/2-minting.md

 https://github.com/near-examples/nft-tutorial/blob/2.minting/nft-contract/src/metadata.rs#L57-L67
 ```

-This function will get the `metadata` object from the contract which is of type `NFTMetadata` and will return it.
+This function will get the `metadata` object from the contract which is of type `NFTContractMetadata` and will return it.

 :::tip
-Don't forget to add the return type `--> NFTMetadata` to the trait and implementation.
+Don't forget to add the return type `--> NFTContractMetadata` to the trait and implementation.
 :::

 Just like that, you've completed the first two tasks and are ready to move onto last part of the tutorial.